For a safe, coherent, practical, and cost-effective SOP covering Land Release, see Chapter 3 of the Global SOPs for HMA.

-If that does not sound like a formal “definition”, it is repeated in the IMAS Glossary (04.10) under the heading “clearance” as: ‘in the context of mine action, the term refers to ..... tasks or actions to ensure the removal and/or the destruction of all mine and ERW hazards from a specified area to the specified depth’.
+If that does not sound like a formal 'definition', it was repeated in the IMAS Glossary (04.10) under the heading 'clearance' as: "in the context of mine action, the term refers to ..... tasks or actions to ensure the removal and/or the destruction of all mine and UXO hazards from a specified area to the specified depth".

 For manual deminers this merely reflected what they did their best to achieve anyway.

-It has survived as a definition, albeit slightly revised in 2009 to now read, “The aim of humanitarian demining is the identification and removal or destruction of all mine and ERW hazards from a specified area to a specified depth”.
-The word “target” has changed to “aim” and the acronym “UXO” has changed to “ERW”.
-These are minor revisions that were intended to introduce the “consistent” use of the words, so the changes did not need the approval of the IMAS Review Board.
+It has survived as a definition, albeit slightly revised in 2009 to read, “The aim of humanitarian demining is the identification and removal or destruction of all mine and ERW hazards from a specified area to a specified depth”.
+The word 'target' has changed to 'aim' and the acronym 'UXO' has changed to 'ERW'.
+These are minor revisions that were intended to introduce the 'consistent' use of the terms, so the changes did not need the approval of the IMAS Review Board.

-The inclusion of the words “or destruction” allowed the use of machines that could reliably destroy all mines and ERW with mechanical implements.
+The inclusion of the words “or destruction” allowed the use of machines that could reliably destroy all mines and explosive hazards with mechanical implements.
 See Machines in demining on the Powerpoint downloads page.
 I could not see how that could ever be achieved, but had to accept that it might one day be possible because the mechanical lobby at the Geneva International centre for Humanitarian Demining (GICHD) was too powerful to oppose unless it really mattered.
 All decisions made by the IMAS Review Board (to which I had been elected) should be by consensus, so it is important that individuals choose their battles and go with the flow whenever they can.
 With other battles in hand, I went with the flow.

 In 2011, I used the demining googlegroup forum to challenge the mechanical lobby’s irresponsible use of a single pass of a Minewolf machine as “clearance” in Sudan (it left behind many mines and ALL other explosive ordnance and this was approved by the UN team there).
 This led the temporary head of the UN Mine Action Service (UNMAS) to manoeuvre me into a position where I had to leave the IMAS Review Board.
-It seems that UNMAS was then championing a reduction in a standard that is the foundation of humanitarian mine action – that is, changing what “clearance” actually means.
+It seems that UNMAS was then championing a reduction in a standard that is the foundation of humanitarian mine action – that is, changing what 'clearance' actually means.

 Now I have concern that the ill-defined Land Release IMAS will lead to a further reduction in the clearance requirement.
-Land Release standards probably have to be ill-defined, because area-reduction (during technical survey or at the start of a clearance task) has always relied on the informed risk assessments made in the context by the people who will be the first to take risk on the land that is not cleared – and the first to take the consequences if they get it wrong.
-Defining a simple way to do this that could be applied in all contexts around the world is simply impossible.
+Land Release standards probably have to be ill-defined, because area-reduction (during technical survey or, more often, after the anticipated minelines have been found and cleared) has always relied on the informed risk assessments made in the context by the people who will be the first to take risk on the land that is not thoroughly searched and cleared – and the first to take the consequences if they get it wrong.
+Defining a simple way to do this that could be applied in all contexts around the world is not possible.
 But that does not stop people trying.

 Land Release is effectively being used to hide a double standard.
-Land that has been ‘cleared’ by searching and removing all explosive hazards to a depth and land that has been ‘released’ by using procedures on the land that we know cannot achieve real clearance over a single square metre is the second standard (and a second-class standard too).
+Land that has been ‘cleared’ by searching and removing all explosive hazards to a depth is the first standard.
+Land that has been ‘released’ by using procedures on the land that we know cannot achieve real search and clearance over a single square metre is the second standard (and a second-class standard too).
 A case could be made for a double standard but it would be hard to justify, so no case has been made: instead it has simply been imposed under an ‘efficiency’ smokescreen.
 According to the Geneva Centre and now the IMAS, Technical Survey can be conducted using methods that are known not to be thorough and which can leave all explosive hazards behind.
 For examples of explosive hazards left behind machines, see Machines in demining at the Powerpoint downloads page.

-When I agreed the wording of the first Land Release standards (meeting with HALO and Guy Rhodes and Håvard Bach for the Geneva Centre at the HALO Trust offices in Scotland during 2009), one major concern was that those tasked with improving figures would simply cancel land recorded as hazardous without taking responsibility for the consequences.
+When I agreed the wording of the first Land Release standards (meeting with Guy Rhodes and Håvard Bach for the Geneva Centre at the HALO Trust offices in Scotland during 2009), one major concern was that those tasked with improving figures would simply cancel land recorded as hazardous without taking responsibility for the consequences.
 We went to some lengths to ensure that land could only be released after “a credible and well-documented process has been fully implemented”.